Bounds for twists of $\rm GL(3)$ $L$-functions: Introduction and statement of results

-For subconvexity bounds on $\rm GL(3)$ in other aspects, see \cite{Blomer-Buttcane, Blomer-Buttcane18, Mun5, Sun17}.
+For subconvexity bounds on $\rm GL(3)$ in other aspects, see \cite{Blomer-Buttcane, Sun2017, Sun-Zhao17, Blomer-Buttcane18}.

 Our approach is a variant of the methods introduced in the works \cite{Mun2} and \cite{HN17}.
-In Section \ref{An outline of the proof}, we will give a brief outline of our approach for the simpler case $L\left(1/2+it,\pi \right)$, to guide the readers through.
+In Section \ref{An outline of the proof}, we will give a brief outline of our approach to guide the readers through.
+Recently, Raphael Schumacher \cite{Schumacher} has been able to provide another interpretation of the methods we follow, at least in the $t$-aspect case, from the perspective of integral representations under the framework of Michel--Venkatesh \cite{Michel-Venkatesh}, and produces the same bound \eqref{main saving}.